 2.2 - Public Enquiries

 ARPANSA presented on recent public enquiries received through its Talk to a Scientist (TTAS) program.
 The number of enquiries were noted to be tracking as usual for this time of year and were again primarily regarding mobile phone base stations, powerlines, and ionising radiation.
 Within these, the prevalence of ionising radiation questions increased to be the most common category, driven by interest in medical X-rays and computed tomography (CT) scans.
-Voluntary postcode tracking of enquiries was now noted, but no obvious trends were noted.
+Voluntary postcode tracking of enquiries was now noted, but no obvious trends were observed.

 3 - Radiation Protection Series (RPS) Updates